Bachelor of Arts

 In the first year, students take introductory courses in each foundational discipline.

 In the second year, students continue with advanced study of the disciplines through a multidisciplinary perspective while diving into coursework related to their multidisciplinary major of choice: Economy & Society, Political Humanities, or Politics & Government.

 Students complete their major during the third year abroad, in an international academic environment.

 Students develop critical thinking abilities and methodological rigour through exposure to a large variety of theories, approaches to reasoning, and viewpoints.
 They demonstrate these skills in their written work, oral presentations, and research by drawing on diverse sources (text, data, graphics, and video).
 Artistic practice and the study of literature and art (pdf in French, 276 Ko) stimulates students’ creativity and their ability to analyse contemporary political issues through new, unexpected lenses.

-Regional Concentrations to Understand Global Challenges
+Geographical minors to Understand Global Challenges

 Through disciplinary, multidisciplinary, and language coursework, students acquire strong and precise knowledge of global issues (democracy, inequality, peace, urbanisation, migration, information production and dissemination, environmental protection, food security, etc.).

 The regional campuses explore political, social, economic, and cultural issues from an area-specific perspective (the Americas, Africa, Asia, Europe, the Middle East), integrated into a wider analysis of the processes of globalisation.

 Major coursework in the second and third years offers additional academic spaces for students to develop a nuanced look at issues related to their choice of geographical concentration.